tonianev/data-structures/README.md

 - Clone the repository: git clone https://github.com/yourusername/data-structures-python.git

-- Change to the repository directory:

-- cd data-structures-python

 ## Running the Tests

 - To run the tests, first install the required packages: